czyzby/gdx-lml/lml/README.md

   - Table column macro: `"columnDefaults"`.
   - Table row macro: `"addRow", "newRow", "nextLine", "nextRow", "tr", "rowDefaults"`.
   - Conditional loop (while) macro: `"whileTrue", "repeatWhile", "untilTrue"`.
+- Added `LmlParserListener` interface that allows you to hook up into `LmlParser` events.
+You can register this simple functional interface to listen to pre- or post-parsing events (or both).

 ### Archive
 Older change logs are available in `CHANGES.md` file.